Rigaudon/jsgames2/README.md

 # JSGames v2
 A stateless Nodejs game server using Socket.io and Backbone/Marionette.
-Currently, Connect Four and Exploding Kittens are implemented.
+Currently, Connect Four, Uno, and Exploding Kittens are implemented.

 # Local Setup
 Developed in node `6.10.0`, npm `4.3.0`.